1. Who we are and what we do

 8. How long we keep your data

-We will retain your personal data for as long as is necessary to provide you with our services and for a reasonable period thereafter to enable us to meet our contractual and legal obligations and to deal with complaints and claims.
+We will retain your personal data for as long as is necessary to provide you with our services,as well as for a reasonable period thereafter to enable us to meet our contractual, legal obligations and to deal with any complaints and claims.

 9. Sharing your Personal Data